raniasiddiqui/WebDev/Class Activity 4/README.md

 ## CRUD API with Promises

-This project demonstrates how to implement a basic CRUD (Create, Read, Update, Delete) API using Express.js and simulate asynchronous behavior using JavaScript Promises.
+This class activity demonstrates how to implement a basic CRUD (Create, Read, Update, Delete) API using Express.js and simulate asynchronous behavior using JavaScript Promises.

 ### 📌 Tasks Overview
 #### In server.js, the following API endpoints have been implemented: